Chama Chile Ski Classic, January 18-19, 2020

 Notes about the Races:

-ALL RACERS - receive one long sleeved Tshirt and a commemorative pin per person (not per race)
+ALL RACERS - receive one long sleeved Tshirt per person (not per race)

 TOP MALE AND FEMALE RACERS in each category will receive a Chile Ristra

-First and second place medals are awarded in 10 year age categories, except for separate 5 year age categories for youth (5-9 yrs, 10-14 yrs and 15-19 years) in the 6K Classic, 6K Snowshoe, 6k Freestyle and 6K SnowBike races.
+First and second place medals are awarded in 10 year age categories, except for separate 5 year age categories for youth (5-9 yrs, 10-14 yrs and 15-19 years) in the 6K Classic, 6K Snowshoe, and 6k Freestyle races.

 Combined Races: Ristras are awarded to the top Male and Female racer, and first and second place medals.
 No age category medals are awarded.
 The top 6KSki/6K Snowshoe combined racers will receive the Prince or Princess of the Mountain title and a prize, and the top 12 K Ski/6K Snowshoe Combined racers will receive the King and Queen of the Mountain title and a prize.